rom1504/agent-inception/README.md

 This project is a web-based agentic harness that connects to the Google Gemini API.
 It provides a rich user interface for interacting with Gemini models, specifically highlighting their **reasoning capabilities ("Thinking Process")** and **tool usage**.

 It was built entirely using **Amp**, showcasing how an AI coding assistant can rapidly generate complex, full-stack applications with advanced AI integration.
+This recursive nature—using an AI agent to build the environment for another AI agent—is the core concept behind "Agent Inception."

 ## Key Features